Turabayo/Mobiledev/README.md

 How our work divided
 victoria did A home page, Sign up and Login ( V-branch) Immaculee did A search page (W_branch)
-Amani did A community page ( main )
+Amani did A community page (AC-branch)